Georgia Campus - Philadelphia College of Osteopathic Medicine

 We are an institution that has historically sought diversity in our student population.
 We actively recruit under-represented minority students and non-traditional students who often offer exceptional potential for becoming outstanding physicians.
 Grades and MCAT scores are important to us as they are some of the best predictors of success in medical school; however, we also look very carefully at research experience, clinical exposure, extracurricular activities, community involvement, motivation to study medicine, and letters of recommendation.

 Admission to GA-PCOM is competitive and selective.
 Acceptance by the Faculty Committee on Admissions is based on the applicant's fulfillment of undergraduate course requirements, grade point average, Medical College Admission Test (MCAT) scores, and a personal interview with the committee.
-We seek well-rounded, achievement-oriented persons whose character, maturity, and sense of dedication point to a productive career as an osteopathic physician.
 The Admissions Committee is looking for applicants who bring passion, leadership, compassion, and service to the field of osteopathic medicine, and have demonstrated these qualities in their academic history and resume.
 PCOM policy prohibits discrimination on the basis of age, race, color, gender, national origin, ancestry, sexual orientation, gender identity and expression, religion, creed, disability, marital status, or any other legally protected status.
 The policy applies in recruitment and admission of students, employment of faculty and staff, as well as scholarship and loan programs.
 This policy is also followed in the operation of all other programs, activities, and services of the college.

 International students (non-U.S. citizens or temporary residents) considered: